Ready to Explore North Macedonia? Here’s What You Need to Know

-Are you planning a trip to the Republic of North Macedonia and have some questions about the country?
+Are you planning a trip to the Republic of Macedonia and have some questions about the country?
 Look no further!

 Here are some frequently asked questions and answers to help you prepare for your journey.
 Get ready to explore the hidden treasures of North Macedonia!

-Where is North Macedonia located?
+Where is Macedonia located?

-North Macedonia is a landlocked country located in the central Balkan Peninsula in southeastern Europe.
+Macedonia is a landlocked country located in the central Balkan Peninsula in southeastern Europe.
 It shares borders with Serbia to the north, Kosovo to the northwest, Albania to the west, Greece to the south, and Bulgaria to the east.

 Skopje is the capital and largest city of North Macedonia.

-What is the official language in North Macedonia?
+What is the official language in Macedonia?

 The official language of North Macedonia is Macedonian, which is a Slavic language written in the Cyrillic alphabet.
 Albanian is also recognized as a second official language in some municipalities where Albanians make up a significant portion of the population.